kalessil/phpinspectionsea/docs/probable-bugs.md

 Discussion on Twitter: https://twitter.com/benjamincremer/status/872695045757038593
 Demo: https://3v4l.org/9uBKU

 Please note that this is not a bug in PHP but expected behaviour: "The class name resolution using ::class is a compile time transformation.
-That means at the time the class name string is created no autoloading has happened yet.
+That means at the time the class name string is created, no autoloading has happened yet.
 As a consequence, class names are expanded even if the class does not exist.
 No error is issued in that case.".
 See: [php.net](http://php.net/manual/en/language.oop5.basic.php#language.oop5.basic.class.class)

 ## Null pointer exceptions prevention

-The inspection name is clearly taken from Java, we also actively enhancing the inspection towards similar checks in Java.
+This inspection name is clearly taken from Java.
+We're also actively enhancing this inspection towards similar checks in Java.

 Php specific is taken into account, but some limitations are exists:
-- is_object(), is_null() and similar is_*() functions calls are not analyzed, instead we recommend to rely on null identity and instanceof operators;
+- `is_object()`, `is_null()` and similar `is_*()` function calls are not analyzed, instead we recommend to rely on null identity and `instanceof` operators;
-- the inspection doesn't rely on PhpDoc - types must be implicitly declared (parameters and return);
+- this inspection doesn't rely on PhpDoc - types must be implicitly declared (parameters and return);
-- the inspection targets only methods for performance reasons;
+- this inspection targets only methods for performance reasons;

 Following cases currently supported (we'll keep extending the list):
 - method parameters (nullable objects), e.g. `public function method(?\stdClass $first, \stdClass $second = null) { ... }`;